hpe-dev-incubator/hpe-dev-portal/content/blog/setting-up-hierarchical-namespaces-in-kubernetes-in-hpe-greenlake-for-private-cloud-enterprise.md

 [HPE GreenLake for Private Cloud Enterprise: Containers](https://www.hpe.com/us/en/greenlake/containers.html), one of the HPE GreenLake cloud services available on the HPE GreenLake for Private Cloud Enterprise, allows customers to create a K8s cluster and deploy containerized applications to the cluster.
 It provides an enterprise-grade container management service using open source K8s.

 K8s [*Namespace*](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/) is one of the most fundamental K8s API obejcts in the K8s system.
+It provides a mechanism for grouping and isolating K8s resources within a single cluster.
+Each namespace has its own resources, policies and constraints.
+The cluster administrators can create roles, which define the permissions inside a specific namespace, using role-based access control (RBAC).
+They can also enforce how many resources can be consumed by objects in a namespace using resource limits and quotas.
+Namespaces provide a way to separate resources and share a cluster between multiple users across multiple teams or projects within an organization.
+Using namespaces to share the cluster is more cost-effective than spinning up a new cluster for each organizational unit.
+Various K8s policies to namespace can ensure safely and fairely resource isolating and cluster sharing.
 It provides a mechanism for organizing and isolating groups of K8s resources within a single cluster.

-K8s uses namespaces to separate organizations in a multitenant architecture.
-Using such namespace based multitenant architecture is more cost-effective than spinning up a new cluster for each organizational unit.
-However, along with that cost advantages comes a certain degree of management complexity, particularly around K8s namespaces.

-Basically, all the K8s namespaces that are created in a cluster are perrs to each other.
-Each namespace is fully isolated from the others.
-The administrative overhead makes managing such hierachical relationships among namespaces difficult.
+K8s namespaces that are created in a cluster are peers to each other.
+Each K8s namespace is fully isolated from the others.
+K8s namespaces are not well matched with organization structures.
+The adminitrators have to define roles and create policies at the level of individual namespace.
+At scale, numerous namespaces could lead to management issues.
+The administrative overhead makes managing namespaces in the cluster becoming tedious and error prone.

-In 2020, K8s upstream introduced the *hierarchical namaspace* (HNS) framework.
-HNS helps you manage the security and capabilities of namespaces with less effort than the flat, peer-to-peer namespace model.
-Using HNS, administrators can organize namespaces according to an organizational hierarchy and allocate capabilities accordingly.
+In 2020, K8s upstream introduced a K8s extension known as the [*Hierarchical Namespace Controller* (HNC)](https://github.com/kubernetes-sigs/hierarchical-namespaces#the-hierarchical-namespace-controller-hnc).
+HNC supports hierarchical namespaces and helps you manage the security and capabilities of namespaces with less effort than the flat, peer-to-peer namespace model.
+Using HNC, administrators can organize namespaces according to an organizational hierarchy and allocate capabilities accordingly.

 ### Prerequisites